Skip to content

 Our Students Shine at AEFE Ambassadeurs en Herbe in Kuala Lumpur!

 A group of six talented students from Year 7 and Year 9 at Auburn High School, along with four students from Caulfield Junior College, recently had the incredible opportunity to travel to Malaysia to compete in the prestigious AEFE Ambassadeurs en Herbe competition.
-Held at the Lycée Français de Kuala Lumpur, this annual event brings together students from more th
+Held at the Lycée Français de Kuala Lumpur, this annual event brings together students from more than ten Asia-Pacific countries to engage in high-level debates in French.

 The theme of this year’s competition was “La francophonie, un voyage dans le temps et dans l’espace”, challenging students to explore the richness and evolution of the French-speaking world across different eras and regions.
 The competition was fierce, with teams demonstrating exceptional linguistic and debating skills.
 Our Melbourne teams performed brilliantly, holding their own in a field of highly skilled competitors.